changcunliu/RANet/README.md

 ### 2. Download checkpoints
 If you are a deepfake player, more interested in face deepfake detection:
 - The checkpoint of "CLIP-L14 + our CADNet" **training on FaceForensics++ (FF++)** are released at [Google Drive](https://drive.google.com/drive/folders/1Km03VoGyfrM6v6LJqTLtv6GGwz2-kiWQ).
-- The above checkpoints are only applicable for the testing of the Celeb-DF-v1 dataset.
+- The above checkpoints are applicable for the testing of the Celeb-DF-v1/v2, DFDCP, and FaceShifter datasets.
 The remaining checkpoints will be gradually uploaded in the future.
+Welcome everyone to use them.

 ### 3. Run
 You can then infer the Celeb-DF-v1 dataset using the pretrained weights.